Credit Suisse AG Sells 57,337 Shares of Compañía de Minas Buenaventura S.A.A. (NYSE:BVN)

-Credit Suisse AG decreased its stake in shares of Compañía de Minas Buenaventura S.A.A.
-(NYSE:BVN) by 8.8% in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Credit Suisse AG lowered its holdings in Compañía de Minas Buenaventura S.A.A.
+(NYSE:BVN) by 8.8% in the 1st quarter, according to the company in its most recent 13F filing with the SEC.
 The institutional investor owned 594,209 shares of the mining company’s stock after selling 57,337 shares during the quarter.
-Credit Suisse AG owned approximately 0.23% of Compañía de Minas Buenaventura S.A.A. worth $5,959,000 as of its most recent SEC filing.
+Credit Suisse AG owned approximately 0.23% of Compañía de Minas Buenaventura S.A.A. worth $5,959,000 at the end of the most recent reporting period.

-A number of brokerages recently weighed in on BVN.
-TheStreet upgraded shares of Compañía de Minas Buenaventura S.A.A. from a “d+” rating to a “c-” rating in a report on Friday, May 28th.
-Zacks Investment Research upgraded shares of Compañía de Minas Buenaventura S.A.A. from a “sell” rating to a “hold” rating in a report on Tuesday, May 25th.
+BVN has been the topic of a number of analyst reports.
+Zacks Investment Research raised shares of Compañía de Minas Buenaventura S.A.A. from a “sell” rating to a “hold” rating in a research report on Tuesday, May 25th.
+TheStreet raised shares of Compañía de Minas Buenaventura S.A.A. from a “d+” rating to a “c-” rating in a research report on Friday, May 28th.

+Compañía de Minas Buenaventura S.A.A.
+(NYSE:BVN) last released its earnings results on Thursday, April 29th.
+The mining company reported $0.06 earnings per share for the quarter, missing the consensus estimate of $0.11 by ($0.05).
+The company had revenue of $185.89 million for the quarter.
+Compañía de Minas Buenaventura S.A.A. had a negative return on equity of 1.35% and a negative net margin of 5.93%.
+On average, equities research analysts expect that Compañía de Minas Buenaventura S.A.A. will post 0.91 earnings per share for the current fiscal year.

 CompaÃ±Ãa de Minas Buenaventura SAA., a precious metals company, engages in the exploration, mining, concentration, smelting, and marketing of polymetallic ores and metals in Peru, the United States, Europe, and Asia.
 It explores for gold, silver, lead, zinc, and copper metals.
 The company operates four operating mining units, including Uchucchacua, Orcopampa, Julcani, and Tambomayo in Peru; and San Gabriel, a mining unit under development stage.